equalitie/ouisync/doc/paper.md

-Finally, for as long as the repository is locked on the user's device, Ouisync also cryptographically hides from an adversary having physical access to the device whether the device owner has a read read or write access to the repository.
+Finally, for as long as the repository is locked on the user's device, Ouisync also cryptographically hides from an adversary having physical access to the device whether the device owner has a read or write access to the repository.
 See the [Plausible deniability section](#plausible-deniability) for details.

 Ouisync currently does _not_ attempt to hide the IP addresses of peers using Ouisync alone or